Our curriculum is designed to ensure all pupils leave Vale School at the end of Year 6 as:

 We appreciate others, what we have and the world around us.

-We respect adults and celebrate our differences
+We respect others and celebrate our differences

 More can be achieved together than on our own.